jleben/stitch/doc/pages/connections.md

     // However, the server's object persists and is still shared with client2.

-Connections are particularily useful when writing classes that can communicate with each other from different threads.
+Connections are particularily useful when writing classes that can dynamically establish connections across multiple threads, while the communicating objects are agnostic of each other.
 For example:

     struct Data { std::atomic<int> x };